nf-core/website/src/content/docs/usage/tutorials/institution.md

      - If you were not successful at this point, skip it and let us know about it in the pull request.
      - _Note:_ Please make sure that you have the permission to use logos of your institution in an open source project.
 Organizations often don't have any concerns about it, and just want to be notified.

 5. After you did the hardest part, please open a pull request from your fork.
 The modifications shall be compared to the master branch [nf-core/nf-core](https://github.com/nf-core/nf-co.re).
-We will provide you a feedback if anything looks weird or hasn't been properly done.
+We will provide you feedback if anything looks weird or hasn't been properly done.
 Feel free to let us know on Slack in the [`#request-review` channel](https://nfcore.slack.com/archives/CQY2U5QU9).